 Field-hunting tip

-Look in oxidized uranium deposits country — that is the host setting where magnioursilite typically forms.
+Look in oxidized uranium deposits country, the host setting where magnioursilite typically forms.
 If you start seeing uraninite, becquerelite, curite in float, you are in the right ground.
 Field specimens usually show a powdery, earthy crusts habit, so train your eye for that shape before scanning the outcrop.